Resource dependent branching processes and the envelope of societies

 \subsubsection{Capitalism}

 Concerning capitalism, RDBPs can tell much more.
-As indicated before, the sf-society shares features of an extreme form of capitalism, and it is easy to understand why.
+As indicated before, the s.f.-society shares features of an extreme form of capitalism, and it is easy to understand why.
 The larger claims stem from the class of people who have the power to defend them within society and are thus strongly correlated with financial power.
-The graph of claims would look similar to the one for the sf-society.
+The graph of claims would look similar to the one for the s.f.-society.

 In one point, things are of course different.
 It suffices to ask who would effectively still create the resources which are made available by manual work.
 Even in extreme forms of capitalism, there must still be some space for the lower claims.
-Still, the sf-process is probably the most convincing RDBP-approach to modeling capitalism.
+Still, the s.f.-process is probably the most convincing RDBP-approach to modeling capitalism.